heftapp/graphql_codegen/packages/graphql_codegen/README.md

 ```

 ## Add typename

-Per default, the `addTypename` option is enabled.
+By default, the `addTypename` option is enabled.
 This'll add the `__typename` introspection field to every selection set.
 E.g.,

 ```graphql
 query Foo {